unilakehq/unilake/README.md

 - [ ] **Multi-domain**: A single Unilake deployment includes a Web UI for multiple workspaces and data domains, easily create new workspaces in a click without additional infra setup
 - [ ] **Runs Everywhere**: Unilake is cloud native and only requires a data layer (S3/ADLS/GCP Storage/HDFS) and a compute layer (kubernetes)
 - [ ] **Automated deployment**: Install Unilake on numerous cloud providers and maintain it using the Unilake CLI
-- [ ] **Compute Plane**: Connect to either our SQL endpoint or create dataframes to transform and analyze your data
+- [ ] **Compute Plane**: Connect to our SQL endpoint or create dataframes to transform and analyze your data
 - [ ] **Single Governance Layer (UniSecure)**: Apply ABAC security policies to structured and unstructured data available via Unilake
 - [ ] **AI Powered**: Chat with your data or create new agents fully goverend and connected with UniSecure
 - [ ] **Metalake**: Connect and directly integrate data from across all your sources, formats and cloud providers